Virtual-Finland-Development/access-finland/docs/README.af-mvp.deployment.md

 The certificate validation status is shown in the `Status` column.
 When the status is `Issued` the certificate is ready to be installed to the resources that require it.

-## AWS Cognito credentials after initial deployment
+## AWS Cognito Credentials After Initial Deployment

 With default settings, the initial deployment will create a new AWS Cognito user and identity pool but no users.
 To add new users, with [AWS Cognito Console](https://eu-north-1.console.aws.amazon.com/cognito/v2/idp/user-pools), navigate to the Cognito user pools, select the pool with the name that contains the word `wafUserPool` and create users from there.